 Turf lawn grasses are by far the most popular ground cover plant in residential landscapes, but sometimes grass just isn't practical, either because the conditions of the site aren't amendable to fostering grass, or perhaps because the maintenance of a grass lawn is not something you want to commit to.
 Fortunately, there are a number of other living ground cover plants to choose from.

-To qualify for this list of the best low-maintenance ground covers, a plant has to walk a fine line:
+To qualify for this list of the best low-maintenance ground covers, a plant has to meet certain criteria:

 01 of 14

-When requesting this plant at the garden center, be sure either to buy it when it's blooming (during which time its adorable clusters of bright yellow flowers will assure a correct identification) or to ask for it using its scientific plant name, which is Aurinia saxatilis.
-If you ask for "alyssum," you are most likely going to be directed to so-called "sweet alyssum," which is an entirely different plant.
+When requesting this plant at the garden center, be sure either to buy it when it is blooming (during which time its adorable clusters of bright yellow flowers will assure a correct identification) or to ask for it by using its scientific plant name, Aurinia saxatilis.
+Basket of Gold also goes by the name yellow alyssum, and if you ask for alyssum, you are most likely going to be directed to a plant known as sweet alyssum, which is an entirely different species.

 You can stick this drought-tolerant, low-maintenance ground cover at the edge of a rock garden or other garden space and more or less forget about it (except for occasional watering) during the summertime.
-The only other time that you'll have to pay it some attention is when you trim it back after it has finished flowering and whenever it becomes too scraggly for your tastes.
+The only real maintenance required is when you trim it back after it has finished flowering, or whenever it becomes too scraggly for your tastes.

 02 of 14